reduxjs/reselect/README.md

 customMemoize(resultFunc, option1, option2, option3);
 ```

-Here are some examples of how to use `createSelectorCreator`:
+Here are some examples of how you might use `createSelectorCreator`:

 #### Customize `equalityCheck` for `defaultMemoize`